mazharul/dotfiles/README.md

 #### maintenance

 * commit/push changes you want.
-* you can also hypothetically cherry-pick commits from me and mathias and our fork ecosystem.
+* you can also hypothetically cherry-pick commits from me, paul and mathias and our fork ecosystem.

 #### shell